-- 2056 In order to derive the PPID and Signing Key as functions of the RP's organizational identity, a stable and - 2057 unique identifier for the RP, called the RP Identifier, is needed.
-In the Information Card Model, the identity - 2058 of a Relying Party (RP) possessing an X.509v3 certificate is presented in the form of that certificate. - 2059 Therefore the organizational identity of the RP is obtained by applying a series of transformations to the - 2060 identity information carried in the X.509 certificate.
-(See Section 8 for the specification of how to compute - 2061 these values for Relying Parties not possessing a certificate.) - 2062 As specified in [RFC 2459], the subject field inside an X.509 certificate identifies the entity associated with - the public key stored in the subject public key field.
-Where it is non-empty, the subject field MUST contain - an X.500 distinguished name (DN).
-The DN MUST be unique for each subject entity certified by the one - 2065 CA as defined by the issuer name field. - 2066 The subject field contains a DN of the form shown below: - 2067 CN=string, [OU=string, ...,] O=string, L=string, S=string, C=string
+- 2092 In order to derive the PPID and Signing Key as functions of the RP's organizational identity, a stable and - 2093 unique identifier for the RP, called the RP Identifier, is needed.
+In the Information Card Model, the identity - of a Relying Party (RP) possessing an X.509v3 certificate is presented in the form of that certificate. - 2095 Therefore the organizational identity of the RP is obtained by applying a series of transformations to the - 2096 identity information carried in the X.509 certificate.
+(See Section 8 for the specification of how to compute - 2097 these values for Relying Parties not possessing a certificate.)

+As specified in [RFC 2459], the subject field inside an X.509 certificate identifies the entity associated with the public key stored in the subject public key field.
+Where it is non-empty, the subject field MUST contain an X.500 distinguished name (DN).
+The DN MUST be unique for each subject entity certified by the one CA as defined by the issuer name field.

+The subject field contains a DN of the form shown below:

+CN=string, [OU=string, ...,] O=string, L=string, S=string, C=string

-- For an end-entity certificate, the values of the attribute types O (organizationName), L (localityName), S (stateOrProvinceName) and C (countryName) together uniquely identify the organization to which the end-entity identified by the certificate belongs.
+For an end-entity certificate, the values of the attribute types O (organizationName), L (localityName), S (stateOrProvinceName) and C (countryName) together uniquely identify the organization to which the end-entity identified by the certificate belongs.
 These attribute types are collectively referred to as the organizational identifier attributes here.
-The RP Identifier is constructed using these organizational identifier attributes as described below. - The RP Identifier value is used as an input to the Signing Key computation.
-A closely related value called the Relying Party PPID Seed is also computed, which is used as an input to the PPID claim and Client Pseudonym PPID computations.
-In many cases these are the same but in one case they differ - 2075 Pseudonym PPID computations.
-In many cases these are the same but in one case they differ. - There are four cases of how the RP Identifier and RP PPID Seed are constructed depending on which organizational identifier attributes the RP's certificate contains, if it is an extended validation (EV) certificate [EV Cert] with respect to the organizational identifier attributes, and if it chains to a trusted root certificate.
+The RP Identifier is constructed using these organizational identifier attributes as described below.

+The RP Identifier value is used as an input to the Signing Key computation.
+A closely related value called the Relying Party PPID Seed is also computed, which is used as an input to the PPID claim and Client certificate [EV Cert] with respect to the organizational identifier attributes, and if it chains to a trusted root certificate.